 1. Steffes

 Steffes, headquartered in North Dakota, is a lean-operating original equipment manufacturer.
-The company specializes in steel fabrication and electrical services for various industries, including oil and gas, contract manufacturing, and electric thermal storage.
+The company offers steel fabrication and electrical services for oil & gas, contract manufacturing, and electric thermal storage industries.
 (Source)

 Important Collaborations

 In 2021, Steffes announced its decision to expand into the southeast by acquiring a manufacturing site in Shelby, North Carolina.
 This investment was valued at $20.9 million.
-Production commenced in late 2021, with aspirations to be fully operational in the first quarter of 2023.
+Production commenced in late 2021, aiming to be fully operational in the first quarter of 2023.
 (Source)

 Additionally, in 2022, the company announced an expanded distribution collaboration with The Master Group (Master) for the Canadian market.
-The deal instantly grants The Master Group the rights to distribute and resale residential Steffes heating products in the Canadian market, as well as the possibility for the company to grow its presence in the provinces of Quebec and Nova Scotia through Master’s contractor network.
+The deal grants The Master Group the rights to distribute and resale residential Steffes heating products in the Canadian market.
+This allows the company to grow its presence in Quebec and Nova Scotia provinces through Master’s contractor network.
 (Source)

 2. Caldwell Energy Company

-Caldwell Energy, based in the United States, is the only company offering all types of turbine intake cooling technologies, such as Wet Compression Technology, Evaporative Cooling with Fog, Chilling, and Thermal Energy Storage.
+Based in the United States, Caldwell Energy is the only company offering all turbine intake cooling technologies.
+They offer solutions like Wet Compression Technology, Evaporative Cooling with Fog, Chilling, and Thermal Energy Storage.
 The firm has worked directly with the major combustion turbine OEMs to supply these solutions for new and retrofit applications.
 (Source)(Source)

 Its Combustion Turbine Inlet Air Cooling (CTIAC)TM system, called PowerStor®, has thermal energy storage, one of the greatest net outputs of any CTIACTM application.
 The significant increase in power production (20-25%) is attributable to the system’s low auxiliary power consumption during on-peak activities.
 (Source)